Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Top view of Pallet AC Screen – perfectly engineered!

-There was a spare pallet leaning near the grill with no logo indicating MB (nasty chemicals) or HT (heat-treated).
-But even if heat-treated, my brother, it’s best not to grow edibles in pallets because no one knows if something toxic spilled on it, where it was warehoused, or how it was transported.
-You know, like Mom used to drill into us – “Don’t put that in your mouth – you never know where it’s been.”
-Garden dilemmas?
-Askmarystone@gmail.com
+A spare pallet was leaning near the grill with no logo indicating MB (nasty chemicals) or HT (heat-treated).
+But even if heat-treated, my brother, it’s best not to grow food in pallets because no one knows if something toxic spilled on it, where it was warehoused, or how it was transported.
+Like Mom used to drill into us, “Don’t put that in your mouth – you never know where it’s been.”

-Rick styling Paulina’s garden “shoes”.
-I donning Ricks.
+Rick is styling Paulina’s garden “shoes.”
+I am donning Ricks.
 Now I know what to give you for Christmas :^)

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary